muon-spectroscopy-computational-project/muspinsim/docs/docs/examples.md

 ## Example 9 - Fitting
 **Input file:** `examples/fitting/fitting.in`

-Finally, we look at how we can fit some data with MuSpinSim.
+Now, we look at how we can fit some data with MuSpinSim.
 Here we use again the same system seen in the [dissipation example](#example-6---dissipation), but we use some fake simulated data (found in `examples/fitting/experiment.dat`) calculated from the analytical solution to the problem with some added random noise.
 The data is formatted in two columns and normalised so that it begins around 0.5 intensity, and then is loaded in the input file:

 ```plaintext
 fitting_data